The Ducktators: Political references

 The duckling that hatched from the egg had a mustache and a Nazi emblem throughout the cartoon, indicating that this character symbolized Adolf Hitler.
 The goose who became a comrade to the duck had an open Italian accent and, at the end of one of his speeches, a chick can be heard yelling "Duce!" multiple times, indicating that this goose is Benito Mussolini.
 The second duck utilized the flag of the Empire of Japan, and openly sang a version of "The Japanese Sandman" with altered lyrics.
 He is presumably intended to be Hideki Tojo, judging by the military hat he is wearing.
 However, he is commonly misidentified as Hirohito.
 The black duck may be a reference to Rommel as he was also from South Germany and spoke with an accent, but can also relate to how African Americans were a huge demographic in the Southern United States at the time.

-Changes in Sunset Productions version
+Changes in Guild Films version

-The original ending, featuring the Dove proudly displaying his defeated enemies' heads above the fireplace and urging viewers to buy war bonds, was rarely seen after the short was sold to Sunset Productions in the 1950s and syndicated through Guild Films.
+The original ending, featuring the Dove proudly displaying his defeated enemies' heads above the fireplace and urging viewers to buy war bonds, was rarely seen after the short was syndicated to TV through Guild Films in the 1950s.
 While the cartoon is in the public domain, this edited version has often appeared on VHS and DVD collections.
 However, the uncut and uncensored full ending can be found on the Looney Tunes Golden Collection: Volume 6 DVD set and in the World War II cartoons special on the Cartoon Network show ToonHeads.